saya1a/Documentation/Docker/README.md

 Distroless images are a great way to keep your container images lightweight and secure, making them ideal for production environments.
 *********************************
-Q. How would you secure your container?
+Q. How would you secure your docker container?
 ***********************
 Securing containers is crucial to ensure that your applications run safely and reliably.